carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 This section mostly applies to Linux and older BSDs.
 On macOS, you should have a sufficiently modern Xcode, or you will likely need to upgrade until you do.
-Windows does not have a "system compiler", so you must install either Visual Studio 2017 or a recent version of mingw64.
+Windows does not have a "system compiler", so you must install either Visual Studio 2019 (or later), or a recent version of mingw64.
 FreeBSD 10.0 and newer have a modern Clang as the system compiler.

 However, some Linux distributions and some other or older BSDs sometimes have extremely old versions of GCC.
 These steps attempt to help you upgrade you